Guide to Different Types of Homes

 Of course, there are plenty of communities that are designed just for manufactured homes, although the land in many of these “parks” is rented, not owned.

 A growing number of lenders are providing conventional and government-insured mobile home financing.
-The loans backed by the FHA, VA, and USDA are offered by approved lenders.
-(VA and USDA loans may also be issued directly by those agencies.)
+The loans, backed by the Federal Housing Administration (FHA) or U.S Department of Veterans Affairs (VA), are offered by approved lenders. agencies.)

 The most common method of financing is an installment contract through the retailer.
 Depending on your situation, a personal loan or chattel loan could provide a shorter-term path to financing a manufactured home, generally less expensive than other types of detached homes.